bogo8liuk/MOVIDA/README.md

 Files in this directory comprehend :

-- Assert.java : auxiliary class that allows to declare assertions;
+- KeyValueElement.java : class that represents an element that have both a key and a value;

-- Dictionary.java : ccontains interfaces that our structures have to implement;
+- Dictionary.java : the interface that our structures (HashMap and BinarySearchTree) have to implement;

-- Hash.java :
+- Assert.java : auxiliary class that allows to call some assertions;

-- KeyValueElement.java : class implemented to represents elements that have both a key and a value;
+- Hash.java : class that offers a hash function and a method of growing to classes that uses hashmap implemented with an array of KeyValueElement;

-- MovidaCoreTest.java :

-- MovidaCore.java :

-- Test.java : contains tests for the implementations of : hashmaps, binary search trees, non-oriented graphs and sort algorithms.
+- Test.java : tests for the implementations of : hashmaps, binary search trees, non-oriented graphs and sort algorithms;

+- MovidaCore.java : core class of the project that represents a knowledge-base about movies;

+- MovidaCoreTest.java : tests for MovidaCore.

-There are also 4 sub-directories :
+There are also 4 sub-modules :

-##### sort/
+#### sort/

-Contains the implementation of the Vector class;
+Contains Vector.java, namely a class that encapsulates an array of generics and it offers methods like selectionSort, quickSort and shuffle.

-##### bstree/
+#### bstree/

-Contains the implementation of the BinarySearchTree class;
+Contains BinarySearchTree.java, namely a class that implements a binary search tree; it implemets the Dictionary interface.

-##### graph/
+#### graph/

-Contains the implementation of the Graph class, includes auxiliary classes such as Arch.java, NodeFind.java, etc. ;
+Contains the implementation of the Graph interface, including also Arch.java (representing the arch of a graph) and other useful facilities for graphs.

-##### hashmap/
+#### hashmap/

-Contains the implementation of the HashMap class.
+Contains HashMap.java, namely a class that implements a open addressing hashmap.

+ATTENTION: NonOrientedGraph and HashMap use only keys with type String, do not use other types of key.